Music of Maryland: Folk music

 Maryland's folk music heritage remains little studied.
 There have been no major musicological studies in Maryland, though some Anglo-American and African American folk songs have been documented.
-The Library of Congress' American Folklife Center has a library of recorded Maryland folk music, which includes a wide array of songs and styles, including Bahamanian spirituals, Mexican music, African American blues, Appalachian folk music, steelpan and gospel music, and Piscataway Native American music.
+The Library of Congress' American Folklife Center has a library of recorded Maryland folk music, which includes a wide array of songs and styles, including Bahamanian spirituals, Mexican music, African American blues, Appalachian folk music, steelpan and gospel music, and Piscataway music.
 Maryland's folk heritage also includes the traditional music of the German communities of central and western Maryland.
 Cornet bands, such as the Rohrersville Cornet Band, are also a prominent part of Maryland's folk heritage.

 The oystermen and others who work on the Chesapeake Bay have their own distinct folk song styles which include hymns and work songs.
 Some locally popular performers have used these folk themes in their music, including Bob Zentz and Steve Keith, all of whom have appeared on records by the Annapolis Maritime Museum's Chesapeake Music Institute.
 The Piedmont blues, a style of blues music, is most closely associated with the music of Virginia, North Carolina, Georgia and South Carolina, but also exists in Maryland, which has produced modern performers like Warner Williams and Jay Summerour.
 Bill Jackson, born 1906, from Granite, Maryland was an obscure Piedmont blues guitarist and singer.
 He was discovered by Pete Welding and recorded his first and only record in 1962.
 The Piedmont blues arose from a mixture of black gospel music with white string ensembles, and is characterized by a style of guitar playing influenced by ragtime and country music.